 nation’s universities and colleges.
 Specifically, it is used to

 introduce undergrad students, including education majors, to the fundamentals and principles of

 interpersonal communication.
 This model is therefore emulated by all

 educators (school teachers) who teach using this way of

 communicating, this way of interacting, with their students.

 The adversarial communication model is

-make-wrong, eliciting, condoning,
+make-wrong, and eliciting, condoning,

 forwarding gossip, and withholding certain kinds of thoughts.
 The

 implied agreement being, to be better-than and to get ahead-at-the-expense-of-others.